MalykaMabom205/IDS2024S/README.md

 [Exam](./exam):
 This directory contains all my exam submissions, each of which is a folder properly named with the exam name or number, containing the exam submission.
+> I haven't failed and would never fail
+> Thomas Edison